 Bradenton is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 54,437 people and 53 constituent neighborhoods, Bradenton is the 59th largest community in Florida.

-Unlike some cities, Bradenton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bradenton are a mix of both white- and blue-collar jobs.
-Overall, Bradenton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bradenton who work in office and administrative support (15.70%), sales jobs (9.78%), and maintenance occupations (8.02%).
+Bradenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Bradenton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bradenton who work in office and administrative support (15.21%), sales jobs (10.87%), and food service (8.95%).

-One of the nice things about Bradenton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Bradenton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Bradenton is a very ethnically-diverse city.
+Bradenton is an extremely ethnically-diverse city.
 The people who call Bradenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bradenton residents report their race to be White, followed by Black or African-American.
 Bradenton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.81% of the city’s residents.
-Important ancestries of people in Bradenton include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 17.80% of the city’s residents.
+Important ancestries of people in Bradenton include Irish, English, Italian, and Polish.

 The most common language spoken in Bradenton is English.
 Other important languages spoken here include Spanish and French Creole.